-A karaoke corner adds an extra element of fun to a workplace gameroom and appeals to less competitive and more outgoing staff.
-At minimum, this feature can be a karaoke machine.
-Or, you can go all in and build a small stage, hang up a screen to project lyrics onto, and provide props like tamborines and microphones.
-You can hold team socials in this space or team members can come here to blow off steam and embrace the music on break.
+A karaoke corner adds an extra element of fun to a workplace game room and appeals to less competitive and more outgoing staff.
+At a minimum, this feature can be a karaoke machine.
+Or, you can go all in and build a small stage, hang up a screen to project lyrics onto, and provide props like tambourines and microphones.
+You can hold team socials in this space, or team members can come here to blow off steam and embrace the music on break.

 25. Game Show Set

-One of the most extraordinary gaming room ideas is to turn your gameroom or a part of your gameroom into a game show set.
+One of the most extraordinary gaming room ideas is to turn your game room or a part of your game room into a game show set.
 You can set up podiums with buzzers and display large screens to play games like Jeopardy, Family Feud, and Wheel of Fortune.
 You can also install game show set staples like prize wheels and audience seats.
-Feel free to add decorations like bright colors and flashing light for extra authenticity.
+Feel free to add decorations like bright colors and flashing lights for extra authenticity.
 You can use this space to host team building events.

 Check out virtual game show ideas.